DanBot-Hosting/pterodactyl-eggs/README.md

 You are welcomed to take any of these eggs and use them on Pterodactyl panel, just remember to follow the LICENSE!

 To see the different docker images you can select a different branch.

+# Contributing:

+Fork the Repository, make changes, make pull request.
+Simple enough.
+Devs will go over PR to check over it.
+If approved, it gets merged.
+If not, it gets closed.